nipunarambukkanage/gpu_stable_fluids/docs/VALIDATION.md

 2. Open `http://localhost:8000/fluid-simulation.html` in a current desktop Chrome or Edge build with WebGPU.
 3. Confirm the status panel reaches `Ready`.
 4. Confirm resolution is `512 × 512`, pressure is `20 iterations`, and FPS becomes populated.
+5. If the adapter exposes timestamp queries, confirm `GPU frame` eventually shows a millisecond value; otherwise it should report `Not exposed` without affecting simulation startup.
-5. Drag slowly and quickly across the canvas.
+6. Drag slowly and quickly across the canvas.
 Strokes should be continuous and directionally aligned.
-6. Hold the pointer still.
+7. Hold the pointer still.
 Ink should continue without a large new velocity impulse.
-7. Select each ink preset and verify the input value, active swatch, and rendered hue change.
+8. Select each ink preset and verify the input value, active swatch, and rendered hue change.
-8. Select `Turbulent ribbon`, confirm vorticity shows a non-zero value, and watch for curls without validation errors.
+9. Select `Turbulent ribbon`, confirm vorticity shows a non-zero value, and watch for curls without validation errors.
+10. Toggle `GPU tracer particles` off and on.
+The status should change between `Off` and `8,192 active`, with no GPU validation error.
-9. Start and stop `Auto demo`.
+11. Start and stop `Auto demo`.
 The button label and status should change, and the figure-eight should remain inside the domain.
-10. Pause and resume.
+12. Pause and resume.
 The field should freeze and resume without a time-step jump.
-11. Clear.
+13. Clear.
 The field should become empty, simulation time should reset to `0.0 s`, and pointer history should be cleared.
-12. Use `Save PNG` and confirm a local PNG download is generated.
+14. Use `Save PNG` and confirm a local PNG download is generated.
-13. Resize the window and test a narrow viewport.
+15. Resize the window and test a narrow viewport.
 The simulation grid must remain 512 × 512 while the presentation canvas follows the viewport.
-14. Change browser zoom or use a high-DPI display.
+16. Change browser zoom or use a high-DPI display.
 Pointer location should remain aligned with the rendered ink.
-15. Hide and show the document, then resume.
+17. Hide and show the document, then resume.
 No large burst or instability should appear after returning.
-16. Inspect the browser console.
+18. Inspect the browser console.
 Normal operation should produce no WebGPU validation error.

 ## Resource and shader review